 Stock solutions only need to be prepared if you are planning to make large quantities of vaccine.
 If you are planning on making small-scale batches, concentrated stock solutions are probably unnecessary, and you can simply make working solutions.
-Once prepared, heat stock solutions to 55° C (15 minutes for 50 ml conical tube; 10 minutes for 15 ml conical tube) to ensure that they are free of infectious virus.
-5 M NaCl does not require heat sterilization but can be treated at the same time as an added safety precaution.
+A vaccine recipe for about 10 ml (about 12 to 15 doses) is provided in a section below, and working solution recipes below allow you to make several of these batches.
+If you require much more than this, consider making stock solutions.